sara-nl/jupyter/source/Pages/Users/portal.rst

 The user management portal is an interface to add, modify and delete Jupyter users and groups.

-.. _access_portal:
+.. _users_access_portal:

 ====================
 Access to the portal
 ====================
-After first setup of the Jupyter environment an e-mail has been send to the contact person of the created Jupyter environment.
+After first setup of the Jupyter environment an e-mail has been sent to the contact person of the created Jupyter environment.
 This e-mail contains the login information about the portal.

 **URL:** https://<custom>-portal.jove.surfsara.nl/

-.. _users_portal:
+.. _users_users_portal:

 ========================
 Create new Jupyter users